 David Beeby began his musical career as a Chorister, then later as Assistant Organist at St James the Greater Church, Leicester.
 During his time in the Choir, he toured the USA twice, in 1980 and in 1984.
 He gained extensive experience as a singer in those formative years and began a career encompassing organ playing, choral singing, conducting and teaching.
 Also during this period, his choral experience was enhanced as a member of the National Youth Choir of Great Britain, as well as other choral groups.
 He also developed skills as a piano accompanist, rehearsing and performing with local singers and instrumentalists.

-He studied at the Royal Academy of Music with David Sanger and Arthur Wills, graduating in 1988 with a prize for organ improvisation and a first in his final organ exam.
+He went on to study at the Royal Academy of Music with David Sanger and Arthur Wills, graduating in the BMus degree with honours in 1988 and with a prize for organ improvisation and a first in his final organ exam.

 He is a Fellow of the Royal College of Organists, and a prizewinning holder of the RCO’s Choir-Training Diploma.